-Since the internet (Facebook, YouTube, TikTok…) was not invented, the world’s attention focused on feminist icons like Marilyn Monroe, Audrey Hepburn and Grace Kelly.
+Since the internet (Facebook, YouTube, TikTok…) was not invented, the world’s attention focused on feminist brand reputation like Marilyn Monroe, Audrey Hepburn and Grace Kelly.

 Hollywood’s “golden generation”, Marilyn Monroe, Audrey Hepburn and Grace Kelly have made their mark with glamorous style, sophisticated fashion sense and especially, they are women who dare to speak their mind.

 Roles like the uncharacteristic blonde (just based on beauty and physique) not only did not tarnish Marilyn Monroe’s reputation, but also gave her movie career a boost.